Your cart

 • In the first bar, the harmony stays the same for four groups of eighth notes (in G#7).

-• The melody (the top line in the treble clef) takes up a four-bar phrase, a common phrase length in western music.
+• The melody (the top line in the treble clef) takes up a four-bar phrase, a common phrase length in Western music.
 (The other common phrase length is two bars.)
 If this piece was in 6/8, the melody would take up eight bars.

 • The dotted rhythm on the fourth beat of the first bar signals a lead-in to a downbeat, functioning similarly to a drum fill.